Thomas-Marie/Let-me-Cook/README.md

 As it is in progress, the readme will be updated progressively. ⏳

+the "feature" branch is the only one that is updated regularly.

 ## Steps

 I followed the methods I learned, beginning with the conception phase, where I initiated the process by outlining **user stories.**